 After spending 8 nights in San Cristobal, between two different trips a year apart, we managed to discover a lot of what the island has to offer.
 We also have an idea about what changes and what stays the same.
 Here is our detailed guide to the best things to do in San Cristobal, Galapagos.

 Want more information about the other Galapagos Islands?
-Read these posts below for our detailed guides on each island and specific activity posts and our tested itinerary:
+Read our Ultimate Guide to the Galapagos Islands or check out these posts below for our detailed guides on each island, specific activity posts and our tested itinerary:

 - The 16 Best Things to do in Santa Cruz Island, Galapagos

 - 11 Reasons you must visit Isla Isabela, Galapagos